kyle-w-brown/advanced-digital-design/README.md

 # Advanced Digital Design

 Lab reports for EET 3100: Advanced Digital Design including, schematics, block diagrams, and simulations of digital logic circuits.
-These reports were used for both course submission as a student and then course grading material as Lab Assistant.
+These reports were used for both course submission as a student and then course grading material as volunteer Lab Assistant.

 <br>